aahJohnson/ajohnson.se/README.md

-Personal CV for Adam Johnson, created with react.
+Personal CV for Ada Johnson, created with react.